top of page

 • Foreign material

-• Environmental allergens
+• Environmental factors

 Pollen and molds can cause skin irritation.
 If your dog licks their paws more so in the summer, try having a small foot bath by the door for when they come inside to clean off any irritants.
+Remember, the skin has its own microbiome, so supporting it with topical probiotic-based shampoos and sprays can help tremendously to bring it back into balance!

 • Chemical irritants